Now offering overnights and cookouts

 "I love the sense of humility and perspective that I get from living and working in this vast wilderness.
 I am so lucky!"

-Logan, our Georgia Boy, joined the Roughrider team in 2020.
-No horse experience but great on the phone and computer.
+Logan, our Georgia Boy, joined the Roughrider team in 2020 without any horse experience, but great on the phone and computer.
 Now he can do it all.
 One of his favorite activities has become exploring the backcountry of Yellowstone on horseback.

 "'Anytime I am fortunate enough to lay eyes on Yellowstone wildlife from the back of a horse, it's a good day."

 Kimberly traveled west from Ohio in 2012.
-She is known as the "momma bear" of Yellowstone Roughriders.
-She may be the oldest Roughrider but she can doit all and do it well.
-She is not sure which she loves more, horses or people.
+Known as the "momma bear" of Yellowstone Roughriders, Kim may be the oldest Roughrider but she can do it all and do it well.
+She is not sure which she loves more: horses or people.

 "If everything went as planned, what stories would Lewis and Clark have to tell.
 The adventure begins when the plans end.
 So enjoy the ride."